Karl Marx's Theory of Revolution: Volume II: The Politics of Social Classes

 In this second volume, Draper discusses Marx and Engels's thinking on matters of class.
 He here focuses on the questions of what Marx and Engels understood classes to be, how these classes contended with one another, how the classes came to understand themselves as a class in the first place, and how these classes relate to society considered in its totality.
 Despite this, it is not in this volume where Draper dives into the proletarian class-struggle in-depth or the dictatorship of the proletariat.
 The book is more a study of Marx's views on the history of classes rather than their future, or rather lack thereof.

-Volume III

-Draper writes that he aims to provide a "full and definitive treatment of Marx's political theory, policies, and practice."
-He presents his work as an approximation of this objective, writing that it is impossible to fulfill completely.
-He discusses Marx's relation to the philosopher Georg Wilhelm Friedrich Hegel, and the work of the philosopher Friedrich Engels.
+Volume III: The Dictatorship of the Proletariat

+Here, Draper examines the question of dictatorship as it relates to revolutionary power and violence, commonly referred to as the theory of the dictatorship of the proletariat.
+Draper explains the often-misunderstood concept of the 'dictatorship of the proletariat,' clarifying what Marx and Engels truly meant by it.

+Volume IV: Critique of Other Socialisms

+Draper considers Marx's critical engagement with other thinkers and conceptions of socialism in order to highlight the uniqueness of Marxist socialism.
+While some of the socialisms considered are well known, such as the anarchisms of Marx's era, others Draper discusses are much less so.

+Volume V: War & Revolution

+Ernest Haberkern, Draper's collaborator, completed the manuscript for this volume after Draper's death.
+It addresses the changing perspectives Marx and Engels held on the relation between revolution and war, spurred by the events of their time.